Jeimer Candelario Player Props: Nationals vs. Mets

 Jeimer Candelario At The Plate

-- In 32.3% of his games this season, Candelario has had at least one RBI.
-He's picked up more than one in 16.7% and driven in three or more of his team's runs in five contests.
+- In 32.0% of his games this year, Candelario has picked up at least one RBI.
+In 16 of those games (16.5%) he recorded two or more RBI, while accounting for three or more of his team's runs in five contests.

-- He has scored in 45.8% of his games this season, with two or more runs scored in 10.4%.
+- He has scored a run in 44 games this year, with multiple runs 10 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.